-The best material for you depends on your particular situation.
+The best material for you depends on your particular situation and the aesthetics you want to achieve.
 Metal is generally more durable than plastic, and it is also more expensive.
 However, it isn't the best material for those with periodontal disease, because if you have gum disease, the shape of your mouth will change more, and you'll have to have your partial false tooth or teeth adjusted more often.

 Acrylic partial dentures are easier to modify than metal dentures.
 However, some people may be allergic to the plastic, in which case flexible materials might be a good alternative.
 Your dentist will help you decide which is the best material for you, considering aesthetics and cost.

 Yes.
 You can get a partial denture for any of your missing teeth, as long as you aren't missing all of your teeth.
 Both rigid and flexible partials are available in the UK.